emineozsahin/Bioinformatics/README.md

 mamba env create -f envs/mapping.yaml
 ```

 In the config file the first line is to give a name to the environment which is *test* in this example.
-Therefore, activate the environment using the *test* name.
+Therefore, activate the environment using the name *test*.
 ```
 conda activate test
 ```